hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

 7. **Then, eventually, some exciting new algorithm is released** and we go back to step one.

-But even when methods fade away, they aren't gone.
+But even when methods mature or fade away, they aren't gone.
 **The process is cumulative, and newer experiments mix-and-match ideas from newer and older ideas.**  Even though the cycle seems to be largely over for BigGAN and StyleGAN, the collective knowledge of these tools remains.
 For example, when CLIP was released, artists began to play with combining CLIP and BigGAN.

 [AI artists are generative artists, and writing code to make art—whether with AI algorithms or not—is a 60-year-old practice.](https://www.artnews.com/art-in-america/features/generative-art-tools-flash-processing-neural-networks-1202674657/).
 And more AI algorithms mean more paints in the paintbox of generative art.